 Financial Reporting with Excel Done Right

 Financial reporting is a standard accounting practice that uses financial statements to disclose a company’s financial information and performance over a particular period, usually on an annual or quarterly basis.
 Simply put, financial reports reflect how much money you have, where the money is coming from, and where your money needs to go.
-Accurate financial reporting is an indispensable component of decision making processes in any business.
+Accurate financial reporting is an indispensable component of decision making processes in any business, in addition to quality financial reporting tools.
 Potential investors and banks will also use a company’s financial reporting to decide if they want to invest or loan the company money.

 There is an abundance of resources available to conduct financial reporting, among these is Microsoft Excel.
 Though it is a decades old application, Excel is still the language of finance professionals, as it is the most universally understood tool in corporate finance.
 Excel is also versatile and can be used for a multitude of tasks in financial reporting.

-However, there are some who criticize the use of excel for financial reports, claiming it’s outdated and prone to human error, among other things.
+However, there are some who criticize financial reports in excel, claiming it’s outdated and prone to human error, among other things.

 Though these criticisms are not unfounded, Excel is still an extremely effective resource in financial reporting, and will continue to be so for the foreseeable future.
-Finance teams simply need to know what are the advantages and disadvantages of Excel use in financial reporting, and how to address the disadvantages with either:
+Finance teams simply need to know what are the advantages and disadvantages of financial reporting in Excel, and how to address the disadvantages with either:

 A. Adjusted Excel methods